ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 - Bugfix for local saving of properties data (Speical characters no longer disturbs some functions)

 #### V15.1:<br>
-- New function: "Download saved properties data as CSV"<br>
-- Added the "Load/update properties data" button to the main page of the multitool
-- Design optimizations of the profile upgrade function
+- Bugfix for the download function

 #### V15.0:<br>
 - New function: Download local saved properties data as CSV<br>
 Added a download button for local saved properties data on the main menu and for the profile upgrade function (under the info for local saved properties data)<br>
 - Design optimization(For profile upgrade function)

 #### V14.2:<br>
 - Design optimization

 #### V14.1:<br>
 - Design optimization (Bigger text size)

 #### V14.0:<br>
 - New function: profile upgrade<br>
 Function for upgrading the own profile page with more data.<br>